gwn/scrapeur/README.md

 API so if you already know how to work with it you don't have to learn nor remember new stuff.
 Also, since it's a complete DOM implementation, you can execute scripts and do everything you can do in a real browser.
-This can be useful for example to show initially hidden content, or a some content computed according to user's actions.
+This can be useful for example to toggle initially hidden content, or some content generated according to user actions.